Choose a loan product, adjust the amount and rate, then see your total cost, payment amount, and APR equivalent update instantly below.

 “Run the numbers before you sign anything.
 Most business owners don't realize how much factor rates really cost when you convert them to APR.
 This calculator shows you the real cost — no surprises.”

-— Bobby Friel, Basecamp Funding - Founder
+— Bobby Friel, Basecamp Funding · Founder · 20+ years in banking and finance

 Understanding Loan Costs

 Business loans are priced in two fundamentally different ways: factor rates and APR.
 A factor rate is a simple multiplier applied to your loan amount to determine total repayment — the total cost stays the same regardless of how quickly you pay it back.
 APR (Annual Percentage Rate) expresses the cost as an annualized interest rate, which accounts for compounding and the length of the loan.
 The same loan can look dramatically different depending on which metric you use, which is why comparing offers requires converting everything to a common format.
+The calculator above converts any factor rate to its APR equivalent for your specific term and payment frequency.

 The “cost per dollar borrowed” metric strips away all complexity and tells you exactly what you're paying for access to capital.
-If your cost is $0.25 per dollar, you're paying 25 cents for every dollar the lender puts in your account.
+If your cost is $0.15 per dollar, you're paying 15 cents for every dollar the lender puts in your account.
 This makes it easy to compare offers regardless of whether they use factor rates, APR, or origination fees — and helps you decide whether the cost is worth the speed and convenience.

 Free Guide